 That’s right, lovelies.
 It’s that time of year again.
 The only reason to leave your house when it’s colder than the Iceman’s scrotum.
 Tis the season of winter sports, like skiing and snowshoeing.
 And when you’ve had your fill of sporting, there are plenty of snow days left for other winter shenanigans.

-Of course, you can count on the usual Snowlympic events.
-Diving in to carve out a snow angel.
-Or devil; nobody’s judging you here.
+You can count on the usual winter activities.
+Carving out a snow angel, or devil; nobody’s judging you here.
 And the classic snowman (person).
 Or dog.
 Or featureless blob.
 Whatever jingles your bells.

-But, what if you’ve carved your angel and stacked your snow ma’am, and still have daylight to burn?
-The kids are high on sugar and need something else to do.
-Or you’ve binged every series on Netflix and haven’t been outside for a week.
+What if you carved your angel, stacked your snow ma’am, and still have daylight to burn?
+The kids are hopped up on sugar and need something to do.
+You’ve binged every series on Netflix and haven’t been outside for a week.

 5 Winter Activities for Adults

-Give these snow activities a try and let us know how it goes.
+Give these winter activities a try and let us know how it goes.
 Better yet, send photos.